Australia and China cement relations after years of tensions – Jornal OPaís

 Penny Wong highlighted the importance of respecting international law in the South China Sea, an area rich in resources and essential for international trade, the scene of territorial disputes between Beijing and countries in the region.

-“I expressed our great concern about unsafe conduct at sea, our desire for peace and stability in the Taiwan Strait and in our region,” said Wong, at a press conference, at the end of the meeting with Wang.
+“I expressed our great concern regarding unsafe conduct at sea, our desire for peace and stability in the Taiwan Strait and in our region,” said Wong, at a press conference, at the end of the meeting with Wang.

 The Chinese official stressed that Australia and China “have no historical disputes or conflicts” and “common interests far outweigh differences”, urging both parties to respect each other’s “national sovereignty and territorial integrity”.